 (Never seemed to have happened to stupid Stacey from the Babysitter’s Club.
 Of course, she was, you know, fictional….)

 My research from the first weekend had proved to me that weight gain and insulin was very real, and very terrifying.
 And I literally had no choice in the matter: it was insulin or death.
-No matter how I tried to spin it in my head, the research was depressing – depressing as fuck.
+No matter how I tried to spin it in my head, the research was depressing – really depressing.
 It seemed that, now that I was on insulin, I could look forward to the threat of weight gain for the rest of my life.
 AND I WAS NOT EXACTLY A PERSON WHO HAD BEEN ABLE TO AVOID WEIGHT GAIN SO FAR.

 Being a young overweight woman sucks.
 It sucks for a lot of reasons, but for me, a major one was hearing about how much *harder* weight loss was going to get as life progressed.